-In this post, you will learn about the Oracle Database Architecture components such as Log Writer, DB Writer, etc (Background Processes), SGA, Buffer Cache, Shared Pool, etc (Memory Layout – Memory Buffer), Datafiles, Controlfiles, etc (Physical Oracle Layout).
+In this post, you will learn about the ORACLE Architecture components such as Log Writer, DB Writer, etc (Background Processes), SGA, Buffer Cache, Shared Pool, etc (Memory Layout – Memory Buffer), Datafiles, Controlfiles, etc (Physical Oracle Layout).
 All these components, running together play an important part in the Oracle Architecture.

 All components such as Shared Pool (Library Cache, Dictionary Cache), Buffer Cache, Online Redo Log file, Large Pool, Java Pool as well as a few other items are referred to as the System Global Area (SGA).
 And the place stores information like bind variable values, sort areas, cursor handling, etc for a specific user is called Program Global Area (PGA).

 All components such as Log Writer (LGWR), DB Writer (DBWR), Checkpoint (CKPT), Recovery Process (RECO), Lock Process (LCKn), Archive Process (ARCH), System Monitor (SMON), and Program Monitor (PMON) are referred to as an Oracle Background processes.

-All these Oracle components running together allow users to read, write, and modify data in an Oracle database.
+All these Oracle architecture components running together allow users to read, write, and modify data in an Oracle database.

 The Dictionary Cache, sometimes also referred to as the Row Cache, holds the Oracle repository data information such as tables, indexes, and columns definitions, usernames, passwords, synonyms, views, procedures, functions, packages, and privileges information.

 The Buffer Cache holds users’ data.
 Users query their data while they are in the Buffer Cache.
-If user’s request is not in the Buffer Cache then server process has to bring it from disk.
+If the user’s request is not in the Buffer Cache then the server process has to bring it from disk.
 The smallest unit in the buffer cache is an Oracle block.

-The Redo Entries are information that will be used to reconstruct, or redo, changes made to a database.
-The Log Writer writes the entries into the Online Redo Log files when a COMMIT occurs, every 3 seconds, or when one third of the Redo Log Buffer is full.
+The Redo Entries are information that will be used to reconstruct or redo, changes made to a database.
+The Log Writer writes the entries into the Online Redo Log files when a COMMIT occurs, every 3 seconds, or when one-third of the Redo Log Buffer is full.

 The Large Pool holds information about the Recovery Manager (RMAN) utility when RMAN is running.
-If you use the Multi-threaded Server (MTS) process, you may allocate the Oracle Memory structure such that you can get advantage of using Large Pool instead of the Shared Pool.
+If you use the Multi-threaded Server (MTS) process, you may allocate the Oracle Memory structure such that you can get the advantage of using the Large Pool instead of the Shared Pool.

 flushing and exhausting the SGA.

-The LGWR’s job is to write the redo user’s entries from the Redo Log Buffer when the buffer exceeds one third of the Redo Log Buffer, every 3 seconds, or when a user executes the commit SQL statement.
+The LGWR’s job is to write the redo user’s entries from the Redo Log Buffer when the buffer exceeds one-third of the Redo Log Buffer, every 3 seconds, or when a user executes the commit SQL statement.

 The Checkpoint signals DB writers to write all dirty blocks into the disk.
-The Checkpoint will occurred either by a specific defined time, size of the Online Redo Log file used by DBA, or when an Online Redo log file will be switched from on log file to another.
+The Checkpoint will occur either by a specifically defined time, size of the Online Redo Log file used by DBA, or when an Online Redo log file will be switched from one log file to another.

-LOG_CHECKPOINT_INTERVAL=1000 # number of Operating System blocks
+LOG_CHECKPOINT_TIMEOUT = 3600 # every one hour LOG_CHECKPOINT_INTERVAL=1000 # number of Operating System blocks

 The RECO will be used only if you have a distributed database.
-You use this process to recover a database if a failure occurs due to physical server problem or communication problem.
+You use this process to recover a database if a failure occurs due to a physical server problem or communication problem.